tableau/connector-plugin-sdk/docs/gallery-submission.md

 Building a connector generally takes two to six weeks, depending on complexity.
 Then, before it can be published to Tableau Exchange, you'll need to submit the connector and beta test it.
 This typically takes another two to four weeks.

 ![]({{ site.baseurl }}/assets/timeline.png)

+Note: As part of the connector review we will perform a security review of the connector.
+Please read the [Security Considerations]({{ site.baseurl }}/docs/security-considerations) page to make sure your connector will be accepted.
+Connectors with security vulnerabilities will not be approved for the Exchange until a fix is provided, and connectors already posted to the Exchange that are found to have security vulnerabilities will be pulled until a fix is provided.

 ---